NormXU/DocParser-Pytorch/README.md

 ```shell
 accelerate train/train_experiment.py --config_file config/base.yaml --use_accelerate True
 ```
-### 4. notes
+### 4. Notes
 The training script currently solely implements the **Masked Document Reading Step** described in the paper.
-The decoder weights, tokenizer and processor are borrowed from [naver-clova-ix/donut-base](https://huggingface.co/naver-clova-ix/donut-base)
+The decoder weights, tokenizer and processor are borrowed from [naver-clova-ix/donut-base](https://huggingface.co/naver-clova-ix/donut-base).

+Unfortunately, there is no DocParser pre-training weights publicly available.
+Simply borrowing weights from Donut-based fails to benefit DocParser on any downstream tasks.
+But I am working on training a pretraining DocParser based on the two-stage tasks mentioned in the paper recently.
+Once I successfully complete both the pretraining tasks, and achieve a well-performing model successfully, I intend to make it publicly available on the Huggingface hub.